Will3am13/Robot_Vision_System/Final_Paper.md

 *Figure 4: Level One Camera System Functionality*

-To further decompose the system and necessary components, we need to look at the individual subsystems.
+To further decompose the system and its necessary components, we need to look at the individual subsystems.

 ![Flowchart for Robotic Vision System](https://i.imgur.com/Yv3Zxz4_d.png?maxwidth=520&shape=thumb&fidelity=high)